-Our least expensive simulator, the Frasca Reconfigurable Training Device or RTD, represents simple systems and aircraft.
-This Advanced Aviation Training Device (AATD) is ideal for small single-engine aircraft flight training and recurrency.
-The device features a simple open cockpit, highly standardized instrument panel and flight controls, and the ability to represent multiple aircraft.
-Because of its simplicity and standardization, this simulator is produced in large numbers, allowing us to keep costs down.
-This multi-purpose simulator cost starts at $50,000 for a single aircraft model with steam gauge configuration and a single channel visual system.
-We offer several options to further customize the device to your specific needs – multiple aircraft, Garmin G1000 NXi glass cockpit, and multiple video channels – which can increase the cost to $120,000 or more.
+Our entry level simulator, the RTD, represents basic systems and general aviation aircraft.
+This Advanced Aviation Training Device (AATD) is ideal for small single-engine aircraft flight training and recurrency training.
+The device features a simple open cockpit, highly standardized instrument panel and flight controls and the ability to be reconfigured to represent multiple aircraft.
+Because of product standardization, the RTD can be manufactured in larger numbers, keeping costs down.
+Pricing starts at $50,000 for a single aircraft model with steam gauge configuration and a single channel visual system.
+We offer several options to further customize the device to your specific needs – multiple aircraft, Garmin G1000 NXi glass cockpit, and multiple visual channels – which can increase the cost to $120,000 or more.

 At the opposite end of the spectrum are the highly customized FAA Level B-D Full Flight Simulators (FFS), which typically cost between $5 and $15 million.
-What drives simulator cost for the FSS is the highly customized design built to the customer’s specific needs.
-Heavily regulated by the FAA and EASA, they include six axis motion systems, control loading systems, visual systems, instructor stations, exact cockpit replicas, and a sophisticated aircraft data package.
-While most of these features are common with lower Level FTDs and the FFSs, in the case of the FFS, they must meet the exacting requirements of regulating authorities, including initial approval and quarterly tests to maintain the approval.
+What drives simulator cost for the FSS is the ability to highly customize the design per customer’s specific needs.
+Heavily regulated by the FAA and EASA, they include six-axis motion systems, control loading systems, advanced visual systems, instructor stations, exact cockpit replicas, and a sophisticated aircraft data package.
+While most of these features are common with lower Level FTDs in the case of the FFS, they must meet the exacting requirements of regulating authorities, including initial approval and quarterly tests to maintain the approval.
 These approvals are handled by Frasca and are included in the price.
 In addition, all Frasca FFS devices include licensing intellectual property and data packages from parties involved in the aircrafts design and manufacture – a significant investment covered by FRASCA.
 Potential items factoring into the cost for a Full Flight Simulator can also include real aircraft parts from the OEM and actual avionics from the OEM.

-Feel free to contact us anytime to discuss the details of our simulators, cost, design, and return on investment with respect to your needs and your budget.
-We’re happy to answer any questions you may have.
+Feel free to contact a FRASCA representative to discuss simulator pricing, features and return on investment with respect to your needs and budget.
+We’re happy to answer all of your questions.